-The Company has two reportable segments: (i) Content Solutions, which principally includes content enhancement and distribution services, and (ii) Technology Products and Services, which principally includes the sale, lease, and maintenance of IMAX Systems.
-The Company's activities that do not meet the criteria to be considered a reportable segment are reported within All Other.
-See Note 13 of Notes to Condensed Consolidated Financial Statements in Part I, Item 1.
+The Company has organized its operating segments into the following two reportable segments: (i) Content Solutions, which principally includes content enhancement and distribution services, and (ii) Technology Products and Services, which principally includes the sale, lease, and maintenance of IMAX Systems.
+The Company's activities that do not meet the criteria to be considered a reportable segment are disclosed within All Other.
+(See Note 13 of Notes to Condensed Consolidated Financial Statements in Part I, Item 1).

-Results of Operations for the Three Months Ended March 31, 2024 and 2023
+Results of Operations for the Three Months Ended June 30, 2024 and 2023